-Backboards also served to strengthen carcases, though chest carcases are seldom subjected to any great shearing forces.
+Backboards also served to strengthen carcases, though chest carcases are seldom subjected to any great degree of racking.
 However, those cabinets and bookcases devoid of any internal joinery can experience shearing forces as their doors swing open.
 For this reason, cabinets are often fitted with more rigid frame-and-panel backs (figure 7).

 Better quality chests were also equipped with frame-and-panel backs as they ultimately provided superior sealing (figures 8, 9 & 10 and here).